 While 45 states levy a statewide sales tax and 38 allow localities to collect separate sales taxes, four states levy neither a state nor a local sales tax: Delaware, Montana, New Hampshire, and Oregon (see Facts & Figures Table 19).
-Meanwhile, eight states levy a sales tax at the state, but not the local, level: Connecticut, Indiana, Kentucky, Maine, Maryland, Massachusetts, Michigan, and Rhode Island.
-Alaska is the only state that collects local, but not state, sales taxes.
+Eight states levy a sales tax at the state, but not the local, level: Connecticut, Indiana, Kentucky, Maine, Maryland, Massachusetts, Michigan, and Rhode Island.
+Alaska is the only state that permits local sales taxes without imposing a state sales tax.

-Today’s map shows the extent to which sales taxes are responsible for tax revenue generation in each state.
-Washington—which has neither a corporate nor an individual income taxAn individual income tax (or personal income tax) is levied on the wages, salaries, investments, or other forms of income an individual or household earns.
+Today’s map compares the extent to which sales taxes are responsible for tax revenue generation in each state.
+Washington State—which has neither a corporate nor an individual income taxAn individual income tax (or personal income tax) is levied on the wages, salaries, investments, or other forms of income an individual or household earns.
 The U.S. imposes a progressive income tax where rates increase with income.
 The Federal Income Tax was established in 1913 with the ratification of the 16th Amendment.
-Though barely 100 years old, individual income taxes are the largest source of tax revenue in the U.S. but levies a harmful gross receipts taxA gross receipts tax is a tax applied to a company’s gross sales, without deductions for a firm’s business expenses, like costs of goods sold and compensation.
+Though barely 100 years old, individual income taxes are the largest source of tax revenue in the U.S. but levies a harmful gross receipts taxA gross receipts tax, also known as a turnover tax, is applied to a company’s gross sales, without deductions for a firm’s business expenses, like costs of goods sold and compensation.
 Unlike a sales tax, a gross receipts tax is assessed on businesses and apply to business-to-business transactions in addition to final consumer purchases, leading to tax pyramiding. on businesses—relies the most on sales tax revenue, which accounts for 46.4 percent of its total tax collections.
-Tennessee, which does not tax wage income and will fully repeal its tax on investment income by 2021, has the second-highest reliance on sales taxes at 41.5 percent of state and local tax collections.
-Louisiana is the third-most reliant on sales tax revenue, with 41.0 percent of tax collections attributable to sales taxes.
-South Dakota, which does not collect corporate or individual income taxes, is next with 39.6 percent.
+Louisiana is the second-most reliant on sales tax revenue, with 42.8 percent of tax collections attributable to sales taxes.
+Nevada, which does not have an income tax, comes in third with 41.1 percent of state and local tax collections.
+Tennessee, which does not tax wage income and will fully repeal its tax on investment income by next year, is next with 40.9 percent.

 Stay informed on the tax policies impacting you.